 Early Life and Education

-Jahm Najafi was born in Iran and immigrated to the United States at age 12.
-He earned a bachelor's degree in economics and political science from the University of California, Berkeley, and a master's degree in business economics from Harvard University in 1986.
+Jahm Najafi was born in Iran in March 1963.
+In 1975, he and his older brother relocated to the United States.
+He earned a Bachelor's degree in political science and economics from the University of California, Berkeley, and a Master's degree in business economics from Harvard University in 1986.

 Rise to Success